sean-henning/cryptosecure-wallet-js/README.md

 ## Requirements & Install Locations

-The desktop app is built on [Electron](https://electron.atom.io) and can be packaged to run on modern versions of:
+The desktop app is built on [mymonero](https://mymonero.com) ,who in turn built it from electron, and can be packaged to run on modern versions of:

 * MacOS (.app)
 * Windows (installer .exe)